 Do I have to come along every week?

 No, we’re a non-commitment band - you turn up for as much as you want and there is no pressure to play gigs.

 I can’t read music, is that a problem?

-In general no - if you're a chord player, then chord letters are provided; for tune players you can either pick things up by ear, or chat to anybody in the band since we will be happy to help you learn!
+No - if you’re a chord player, then chord letters are provided; for tune players you can either pick things up by ear, or chat to anybody in the band since we will be happy to help you learn!

 I’m not very good, can I still come along?

 Of course, we’re a non-audition band so happily take anyone of any ability - the main thing is to have fun and enjoy yourself.

 Can I just turn up for gigs without coming to the rehearsals?